-Engineers are highly trained, incredibly knowledgeable individuals who need a thorough understanding of technical processes to do them well.
+Engineers are highly trained, incredibly knowledgeable individuals who need a thorough understanding of technical processes to do their jobs well.
 That means when you’re writing a resume and cover letter for an engineering job, you’re competing against other people who also have amazing skills and plenty of education.
 How do you stand out in a field where even an entry-level job often has many requirements?
-Here’s what you need to know about writing a professional resume for an engineering job.

 When you’re writing an engineering resume, you need to remember that there are certain writing tips that can help you stand out.
 Here’s what you need to keep in mind with an engineering resume.